DorskFR/LeaguePyBot/LPBv2/README.md

   - [x] Retrieve data dragon item info per region/locale
   - [ ] Load builds from online resources depending on champion
+  - [ ] Change recursive buy function to allow breaking out when no money (instead of buying all cheap items and filling inventory)

 - **Actions**